 This persimmon bread recipe is wonderful and full of flavor!
-It’s a delicious way to enjoy persimmons and a very easy bread to make.
+It's a delicious way to enjoy persimmons and an easy bread to make.

 Why You Should Make Persimmon Bread